-(q) Employee compensation and directors' and supervisors' remuneration
+(q) Remunerations to employees and directors

-In accordance with the Articles of incorporation the Company should contribute no less than 10% of the profit as employee compensation and less than 2% as directors' and supervisors' remuneration when there is profit for the year.
+In accordance with the Articles of incorporation amended, the Company should contribute no less than 10% of the profit as employee remuneration and less than 2% as directors' remuneration when there is profit for the year.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
-The amount of remuneration of each director and supervisor and of compensation for employees entitled to receive the abovementioned employee compensation is approved by the Board of Directors.
+The amount of remuneration of each director and of remuneration for employees entitled to receive the abovementioned employee remuneration is approved by the Board of Directors.
 The recipients of shares and cash may include the employees of the Company's controlling or affiliated companies who meet certain conditions.